 - Number ranges can be defined for each fiscal year.

 All the number ranges will be Year Dependent.
 That means every year new number ranges has to be maintained in the system.

-Each transaction number in SAP is selected from this number range.
+Each transaction number is selected from this number range.
 One number range can be used for several document types.

 Followings are standard document types in SAP;

 |Document Types in SAP||Description for Document Types in SAP|

 |AN||Net asset posting|

 |C1||Closing GR/IR accts|

 |JE||G/L account posting|

 |SK||Receipt f. cash pmnt|